HITRUST CSF requirement statement [?] (19.09zAISecOrganizational.1)

 - The

-Cybersecurity for deployed AI systems
+Security for AI systems

 regulatory factor must also be present in the assessment.